universitytheater/utheater.github.io/_pages/locations/location-hub.md

 ### **[The Francis X. Kinahan Theater](/locations/fxk)**

 Located on the third floor of the [Reynolds Club](https://studentcenters.uchicago.edu/reynolds-club/), the FXK Theater is a proscenium theater with 117 seats.
-The FXK is home to most Dean's Men's shows, Theater\[24\], Weekend of Workshops, and some UT mainstage shows.
+The FXK is home to most Dean's Men's shows, Theater\[24\], Short Play Showcases, and some UT mainstage shows.

 ### **[Definition Theater](/locations/definition)**